Thomas Minton founded his factory in 1793 in Stoke-upon-Trent, England.

 Superb quality Parian figures are another highly sought after Minton product.

-The Minton factory was the most popular supply source in the 19th century of dinnerware made to order for embassies and for heads of state...
+The Minton China factory was the most popular supply source in the 19th century of dinnerware made to order for embassies and for heads of state...
 View Antique Minton Marks

-In the 1820's Minton started bone china production and this early Minton is regarded as comparable to French Sevres porcelain, which influenced it greatly.
-Minton's was the only English china factory of the 19th century to employ a Sevres process called pate-sur-pate.
+In the 1820's Minton started bone china production and this early Minton China is regarded as comparable to French Sevres porcelain, which influenced it greatly.

-consisted of practical and unpretentious tablewares in painted or printed earthenware or
+At that time the Minton china factory production consisted of practical and unpretentious tablewares in painted or printed earthenware or bone china that followed the typical shapes and decorative patterns of the period.

 Herbert Minton, succeeded his father as head of the firm, and it was due to him that the firm and gained it's superb reputation.
 He enlisted the services of many skilled artists and was one of the 19th centuries most outstanding entrepreneurs, introducing new techniques and methods of production and establishing Mintons reputation for both industrial enterprise and artistic excellence.